 Chantara means a Scale or "weighing machine".
 The waterfall is not the highest or the biggest in Cyprus, but definitely it is the most beautiful.

-The Museum of Natural History is also located in the zoo.
+9. Museum of Natural History

 A journey into 5500 years of Cyprus wine history.
 The Cyprus Wine Museum is located at the birthplace of the European Wine, Erimi village, with a wine history of more than 5500 years.

 The wine museum is located at the most important historical and trade crossroad of the island: The road between the ancient town of Kourion and the Commandaria Castle (Kolossi Castle) known as Knights Street and the road that leads to the wine villages of Limassol.